rschneider98/data_curation/README.md

 From NOAA's Weather and Climate Resources, there is the [Past Weather Dataset](https://www.ncdc.noaa.gov/cdo-web/datatools/lcd).
 I selected Philadelphia County, Pennsylvania and the two available stations are the Northeast Philadelphia Airport and the Philadelphia International Airport.
 From this, I selected Jan 1, 2015 - Dec 31, 2019 for the date ranges to observe.

+## Conforming Data

+Data will be in the parquet format, and if geometry is associated with this data, those geometries will be stored in a GeoJSON column or a Hash column.
+Cell hashes are used to describe areas and locations in approximations to improve handling of geographic math.

+## Derived Datasets

+- Census block geometries will be filled in with hashed cells.
+Since Blocks are mutually exclusive and exhaustive, and cells are only included/excluded when filling based on their center-points, the hashes will also retain that characteristic.
+We will then join population data to these hashed cells, and we will also assume that population is uniformly distributed between cells for simplicity.
+- Land Use data will be hashed
+- Streets geometries will be hashed
+- Weather data will move formats
+- Groundwater data will be hashed into cells based on site location

+## Exploratory Analysis Questions

+- Which wells are in which aquifers?
+- What seasonality do the water levels show?
+- Are water levels similar in different aquifers or different wells?
+- At what granularity could a model look at the data?
+    - Time component: Monthly?
+    - Geographic Component: A couple of different cell sizes?
+- What features from other datasets could be of use?
+    - Rainfall
+        - Prior Month
+        - Expectation for Next Month
+    - Temperature
+        - Average High and Low of Past Month
+        - Expectations for Next Month
+    - Land Use
+        - Dominant Land Use Category in X/Y/Z distances
+        - Secondary Land Use Category in X/Y/Z distances
+        - Count of Properties of each major category of land use in X/Y/Z distances
+    - Streets
+        - Mileage of streets by categories within X/Y/Z distances
+- Do any of the features have a correlation to the well groundwater measurements?
+    - Compare the well data to their aquifer amount to see explainable differences
+    - Compare aquifer amounts to all wells in the county to see explainable differences

 ## Tests

 Tests are run with Tox.